mattespineli/slate/source/includes/_reference.md

 ##### Bank Account Number Hash

-To generate the bank account number hash, you use the salt provided by IdentityMind, to generate a SHA-1 hash for the non masked account number, and convert the byte array of the hash to Hexadecimal string.
-The hash should be included in the JSON string of the request in the field "pach".
+To generate the bank account number hash, you use the salt provided by IdentityMind, to generate a SHA-1 hash for the non-masked account number, and convert the byte array of the hash to Hexadecimal string.
+The hash should be included in the JSON string of the request in the field `pach`.

-Say you have a function sha1(String s) that takes a string s and return the sha1 hash of the string in hex:
+If you have a function sha1(String s) that takes a string s and return the sha1 hash of the string in hex:

-- for a US bank account number concatenate the salt and the routing number and account number and pass that to the function to get account number hash
+- For a US bank account number concatenate the salt and the routing number and account number and pass that to the function to get account number hash
-- for an international IBAN account number concatenate the salt and full IBAN account number and pass that to the function to get account number hash
+- For an international IBAN account number concatenate the salt and full IBAN account number and pass that to the function to get account number hash

 <aside class="notice">All spaces and dashes should be removed from the account number prior to hashing.</aside>

-Please contact IdentityMind to get the salt.
+Please contact <a href="mailto:identitymind@zohosupport.com">IdentityMind Support</a>  to get the salt.

 For example, the salted bank account number hash for 321076479 74600015199010 is 3f57733f34b677294fed96efd440b8d9e7728fa5 and the hash for SN12K00100152000025690007542 is dd91898995dfef188eca122c5e0dd92f3aa34550

-The account number hash should be included in the JSON string of the request to IdentityMind Transaction API in the field "pach."
+The account number hash should be included in the JSON string of the request to IdentityMind Transaction API in the field `pach`.

 ##### Bank Account Number Token

 For the bank account number token we recommend:
-- for a US bank account number the first 6 digits of the routing number, followed by XXXXXXXX and the last 4 digits of the account number
+- For a US bank account number, the first 6 digits of the routing number, followed by XXXXXXXX and the last 4 digits of the account number
-- for an international IBAN account number the first 6 digits of the account, followed by XXXXXXXX and the last 4 digits of the account number
+- For an international, IBAN account number the first 6 digits of the account, followed by XXXXXXXX and the last 4 digits of the account number

 For example, the token for 321076479 74600015199010 is 321076XXXXXXXX9010 and the hash for SN12K00100152000025690007542 is SN12K0XXXXXXXX7542